carinacheng/CHAMP2017/README.md

 This repository is for lesson material for the CHAMP bootcamp.
 See http://reionization.org/champ/ for more info.

-Post-session evaluation form: https://goo.gl/forms/VcrewwnzC8B01nL83
+Post-session evaluation form: https://goo.gl/forms/VcrewwnzC8B01nL83 Pre-summer survey (should have been completed before the bootcamp): https://www.surveymonkey.com/r/YLQLMC3

 ## Schedule for Santa Fe CHAMP Camp, 2018
 | Date/Time | Topic | Primary Instructor(s) |